getcarina/carina-use-cases/README.md

 The Rackspace CloudDNS team is running Hubot, a ChatOps bot, on Carina to automate routine tasks and ping the on-call when something is on fire at 3 AM.

-Rackspace's website is open to external contributors and has streamlined the submission process by building a staging website for pull requests.
-Each site runs in a Docker container automatically provisioned by Ansible on a CoreOS cluster.
+Rackspace's developer documentation is open to external contributors and has streamlined the editing process with a staging environment that hosts full site builds for pull requests.
+All of its infrastructure is hosted within Docker containers, managed by Ansible, on a CoreOS cluster.

 HowToWhale is teaching Docker with zero-setup from the comfort of your web browser.
 Every user has an interactive sandbox, courtesy of a Jupyter server running on their own personal Docker Swarm cluster.